happy-turtle/oit-unity/README.md

 ## Platform support :construction:

-This is about if a certain platform does support this package.
-Additional graphics backends can *not* somehow be supported by this package in the future, it's just technically impossible.

 | Platform | Graphics Backend | Supported |
 | :------- | :--------------: | :-------: |
 | |